 There’s nothing quite like the feeling of the salty sea breeze flowing through your hair while you’re overlooking the ocean, cocktail in one hand.

 Ocean cruising attracts 1.4 million Australians and not only do we sail domestically, but all around the world.
-From Asia, to the Baltics, Canada & Alaska to South Africa, there are more of us cruising than ever before.
+Across Asia, the Baltics, Canada, Alaska and South Africa, there are more of us cruising than ever before.

-The difference between ocean cruising, and say river for example, is that there are lots more facilities available onboard.
+The difference between ocean cruising and river cruising, for example, is that there are lots more facilities available on board.
 Ocean ships tend to have more restaurants, larger entertainment spaces, more activities for the kids and bigger facilities.

-Ocean cruises can also visit a variety of different countries in one voyage.
-For example, in the Mediterranean, guests will cruise from Rome in Italy and visit destinations like Greece and Spain.
+Ocean cruises can also visit a variety of different countries in the one voyage.
+For example, in the Mediterranean, guests will cruise from Rome, Italy to destinations in Greece and Spain.
 Or, if you’re looking for the ultimate journey, many cruise lines offer world itineraries.
 Viking Ocean Cruises, in fact, has the longest world voyage visiting all seven continents over 245 days.

 There are also different categories of ocean cruising.
 From contemporary, premium, small ship and luxury, there is an ocean cruise that suits all types of travel styles.

-There are also large kids’ clubs which cater from babies as young as six months old, to teenagers.
+There are also large kids’ clubs that cater for babies as young as six months old up to teenagers.

-Premium ocean cruise ships cater for an older market and don’t tend to have the rides like contemporary family ships have.
-The accommodation is well appointed and there are high end specialty restaurants from celebrity chefs like Curtis Stone with Princess Cruises, Mark Best with Dream Cruises, Roy Yamaguchi with MSC Cruises and more.
+Premium ocean-cruise ships cater for an older market and don’t tend to have the rides like contemporary family ships have.
+The accommodation is well appointed and there are high-end specialty restaurants from celebrity chefs like Curtis Stone with Princess Cruises, Jacques Pepin with Oceania Cruises, Roy Yamaguchi with MSC Cruises and more.

-The spa facilities are usually larger on these ships – for example, Princess Cruises Diamond Princess has the largest Japanese spa at sea while Norwegian Cruise Lines’ Norwegian Bliss has a beautiful thermal spa which features steam rooms, a salt room and even an ice room.
+The spa facilities are usually larger on these ships – for example, Princess Cruises’ Diamond Princess has the largest Japanese spa at sea while Norwegian Cruise Line’s Breakaway and Prima Class ships have beautiful thermal spas which feature steam rooms, salt rooms and even ice rooms.

-There are also boutique cruise lines like Azamara Club Cruises and Celebrity Cruises which offer bespoke experiences.
-Known for their smaller ships, these vessels can navigate into shallower waters and pull up right into the heart of cities like Bangkok in Thailand.
-Azamara Club Cruises also spend more overnights in ports around the world, so guests can experience the night life of international cities.
+There are also boutique cruise lines such as Azamara which offer bespoke experiences.
+Known for their smaller ships, these lines can navigate into shallower waters and pull up right into the heart of cities such as Bangkok in Thailand.
+Azamara also spends more overnights in ports around the world, so guests can experience the nightlife of international cities.